 Limit School Hours

-At the same time you’ll need to limit formal school hours.
-Since we educate our children ourselves, school has a tendency to spread out and take over the day.
+At the same time, you’ll need to limit formal school hours.
+Since we educate our children ourselves, the school has a tendency to spread out and take over the day.
 And I’m not talking about living an educational lifestyle, I’m talking about math worksheets, grammar drills, and spelling tests.

 There’s always the option of mixing the two.
 I’ll admit I expect a math lesson completed each school day, but some subjects are best done with time limits.

-For instance my daughter is studying Japanese using Rosetta Stone.
-She loves the program and views it like a game.
+For instance, my daughter is studying Japanese using Rosetta Stone.
+She loves the program and views it as a game.
 It’s best I set a time limit or she’ll spend all day studying just Japanese.